dakshbiswas/loginapi/README.md

 **Running the test cases**

 - behave                               (for running all the feature files in the project)
-- behave “Feature/feature/example.feature” (to run a particular feature file)
+- behave Feature/feature/example.feature (to run a particular feature file)
+- behave --tags=tagname Feature/feature/example.feature (To run particular scenarios with tags "@tagname")

 **Generating allure reports**